Amin-MAG/My-Notes/Golang.md

 4. **Propagation**: Contexts can be passed down through the call stack to child functions and goroutines using the `WithContext` method.
 This allows functions and goroutines to inherit cancellation signals, deadlines, and request-scoped values from their parent context.
 5. **Concurrent Safety**: Contexts are designed to be safe for concurrent use by multiple goroutines.

-Generally, The main purpose of context is cancelation propagation.
-It also can pass values.
+Generally, the main purpose of context is cancellation propagation.
+It can also pass values.
+See [Go Context](Golang/GoContext.md) for more details.

 ```go
 type Context interface {